HDKHALILI/simple-weather/README.md

 ## Simple Weather
+This app is built with React 16

-This is a simple weather app that shows temperature, condition, sunrise and sunset times.
+A simple weather app that shows temperature, condition, sunrise and sunset times.

 The app is deployed on firebase